|photo by Alice Lum|

 Four years after starting his project, Father Fitzharris died, never to see his completed church.
 His successor Father Daniel J. McCormick would not live to see the structure either; dying in January 1903.
 Finally, on June 7 of that year, sixteen years after the parish was founded, the Church of St. Veronica’s was opened.
 The parishioners had good reason to be proud.
 Despite having little money, they had raised enough to build a substantial church building.

 Much of the money had come from two parish fairs staged by the women—events that often lasted a week or more and included carnival-like festivities like games of change, refreshments, music and entertainments and home-made gifts to purchase.
-At one, held in 1880, a featured prize was a full set of bow and arrows and a tomahawk said have once belonged to Rain-in-the-Face, an Indian from the Camp of Sitting Bull.
+At one, held in 1880, a featured prize was a full set of bow and arrows and a tomahawk said have once belonged to Rain-in-the-Face, a Native American from the Camp of Sitting Bull.
 The two fairs alone had raised over $33,000.

 |Tenement buildings crowd in against the church building in the early 20th century -- NYPL Collection|

 The priests of St. Veronica’s would deal with much in the impoverished and mostly illiterate parish.
 In 1908 the Greenwich House Papers reported that nearly 50 percent of the fathers of St. Veronica’s students were unemployed.
 Alcohol and violence often resulted in tragedy.

 57-year old Frank Van Heck lived at No. 76 Morton Street and often visited neighborhood saloons playing his accordion.
 On the evening of July 7, 1901, however, he visited friends in the building--Peter Gilleyn and his wife, Mary.
 There were also two men there whom Van Heck did not know.
 “They were all drinking and having a lively time in Gilleyn’s apartment,” reported The New York Tribune the following day.
 Then things turned ugly.